Belarus in Focus releases its annual review of the political situation in 2021 and its forecasts for 2022

 Regime stability

-Belarus economy grew last year, the growth was said to stem from an “export miracle” caused by a global price rise in many of Belarus most exported goods.
+Belarus economy grew last year; the growth was said to stem from an “export miracle” caused by a global price rise in many of Belarus most exported goods.
 Despite the harsh sanctions imposed by the EU, Belarus’ trade doubled in 2021 in euro terms thanks to the soaring commodity prices and the EU’s reluctance to impose sanctions that would hurt its own members.
-The EU remains dependent on Belarus exports of things like fertilisers and diesel fuel.
+The EU remains dependent on Belarusian exports of things such as fertilisers and diesel fuel.

 The economic success allowed the regime to redistribute the windfall to the public sector.
-While on the other hand, the expropriations of private business and the population increased by the raising of taxes, penalties, confiscations, and the worsening of competitive conditions.
+While on the other hand, the expropriations of private business and the population increased by the raising of taxes, penalties, confiscations and the worsening of competitive conditions.

 Although Belarus National Statistical Committee classified its data on mortality, several independent studies have found excess mortality to be very high.
 Many doctors who spoke out about the situation at the country’s hospitals were fired and sometimes prosecuted.
-Nevertheless, the healthcare system seems to have managed, most likely thanks to strong reallocations of funds from the presidential administrations budget as well as from loans received from the OPEC development fund.
+Nevertheless, the healthcare system seems to have managed, most likely thanks to strong reallocations of funds from the presidential administration budget as well as from loans received from the OPEC development fund.

-During autumn, Lukashenko introduced a new law that forced public sector officials to initiate a purge within the state apparatus, forcing them to lay off dissident employees.
+During the autumn, Lukashenko introduced a new law that forced public sector officials to initiate a purge within the state apparatus, forcing them to lay off dissident employees.
 The law made clear that officials at state companies who hired disloyal people would risk prosecution.

 At the end of the summer 2021, Lukashenko announced that a constitutional referendum would be held in February 2022.
 The draft constitution presented so far grants constitutional status to a new state organisation called the All-Belarusian Peoples Assembly.
 This organisation is supposed to have broad powers to control the siloviki (law enforcement), state policy, and the new president (including provisions for impeachment and rejection of election results).
 Many independent political analysts assume that Lukashenko will head the assembly in an attempt to secure continued control of the political system over the next decade.